moonrepo/schematic/README.md

 ### Partials

 A powerful feature of schematic is what we call partial configurations.
-These are a mirror of the derived [config](#config), with all settings wrapped in `Option`, are prefixed with `Partial`, and have common serde and derive attributes automatically applied.
+These are a mirror of the derived [configuration](#configuration), with all settings wrapped in `Option`, are prefixed with `Partial`, and have common serde and derive attributes automatically applied.

 For example, the `ExampleConfig` above would generate the following partial struct: